jephmann/worksearch/README.md

 profile -- The creation and updating of a user's profile.

-root files -- among others:
+ROOT FILES -- among others:
 - index: usually the main page, I might use it as a "traffic" page, depending on the existence of a login or profile.
 - register: where the user enters a username, password (which the system shall